-Aspects of the mineralogy, especially the compositions of clinopyroxenes and intergrown plagioclase in the ophimottled rock, and of Cr spinel throughout, might further help in constraining the primary composition of the Hole U1349A lavas prior to alteration.
-Perhaps the most pressing question concerning the pervasive alteration of stratigraphic Units IV and V has to do with the inferred high temperature assumed for some of it.
+Aspects of the mineralogy, especially the compositions of clinopyroxenes and intergrown plagioclase in the ophimottled rock, and of Cr spinel throughout, might further help in constraining the primary composition of the Hole U1349A lavas (i.e., prior to alteration).
+Perhaps the most pressing question concerning the pervasive alteration of stratigraphic Units IV and V has to do with the high alteration temperature inferred for some portions of these units.
 Oxy-exsolution is observed in all titanomagnetite crystals and may indicate that alteration approached temperatures up to 600°C. However, no secondary minerals indicative of such high temperatures (epidote, actinolite, etc.) were observed.

-Structural data are consistent with the interpretation that Hole U1349A penetrated several stacked sheet flow units that are sometimes intercalated by limestone.
-Evidence for apparently subaerial features (including pahoehoe structures) and submarine structures (including pillow lava and brecciated pillow lava) is obvious.
-The typical sheet flows at this site can be described with the typical three parts: (1) the upper lava crust with horizontal zones of hollow vesicles, (2) the middle lava core with quite regular well-developed veins in fine-grained groundmass and low vesicularity, and (3) the basal zone with less vesicles and few veins.
-In this hole, there are no joints to be observed, but veins are well developed.
+Structural data are consistent with the interpretation that Hole U1349A penetrated several stacked sheet flow units, some of which are intercalated with limestone.
+Evidence for apparently subaerial features (including pahoehoe structures) and submarine structures (including pillow lava and brecciated pillow lava) is clear.
+The typical sheet flows at this site have three parts: (1) an upper lava crust with horizontal zones of hollow vesicles, (2) a middle lava core with quite regular, well-developed veins in a fine-grained groundmass and low vesicularity, and (3) a basal zone with fewer vesicles and few veins.
+In this hole, no joints are observed, but veins are well developed.
 Vein dips become steeper downhole in the upper part of the igneous succession, become shallower again, and then steepen downhole again.

-Physical property measurements of the recovered igneous and sedimentary material can be used to distinguish four of the five units (II-V) of Hole U1349A.
+Physical property measurements can be used to distinguish four of the five units (II-V) of Hole U1349A.
 No discrete samples were taken from the chert fragments of Unit I, nor was the material continuous enough for whole-round track measurements.
-Volcaniclastic sandstones and claystones of Unit II and volcaniclastic sandstones and lapillistones of Subunit IIIa yielded magnetic susceptibilities <1000 × 10-5 SI, GRA densities <2.0 g/cm3 and natural gamma radiation (NGR) counts between 10 and 40 cps.
+Volcaniclastic sandstones and claystones of Unit II and volcaniclastic sandstones and lapillistones of Subunit IIIa yielded magnetic susceptibilities <1000 × 10-5 SI, GRA densities <2.0 g/cm and natural gamma radiation (NGR) counts between 10 and 40 cps.
 Three discrete measurements of Unit II and Subunit IIIa revealed high porosities (20%-40%) accompanied by P-wave velocities <4.0 km/s.
-Thermal conductivity measurements yielded low values between 1.01 and 1.57 W/(m·K), typical of sedimentary material.
+Thermal conductivity measurements yielded low values between 1.01 and 1.57 W/( $m \cdot K$ ), typical of sedimentary material.

-Beneath the sandstones of Unit II and Subunit IIIa, a volcaniclastic conglomerate (Subunit IIIb) can be clearly distinguished by excursions to extremely elevated magnetic susceptibility.
-A distinct spike reaching almost 4000×10^{-5} SI, the highest value measured during Expedition 324, is derived from an individual volcanic clast in Section 324-U1349-7R-1 containing abundant groundmass magnetite.
-The upper oxidized portion of the vesicular basalts of Unit IV, lying below the conglomerate, have low magnetic susceptibility (<1000 × 10-5 SI) and low total NGR counts (<20 cps) similar to sedimentary Unit II and Subunit IIIb, but are distinguishable by higher GRA density (>2.0 g/cm3).
-Discrete sample measurements confirm higher bulk density

-(>2.5 g/cm3) and yield lower porosity (<10%) and higher P-wave velocities (4.0-6.0 km/s) compared to the sedimentary units.
-Core 324-U1349-11R in Unit IV marks the end of the oxidized material and shows an increase in magnetic susceptibility, averaging ~1000 × 10-5 SI, with excursions to values >2000 × 10-5 SI.
+Beneath the sandstones of Unit II and Subunit IIIa, a volcaniclastic conglomerate (Subunit IIIb) can be distinguished clearly by excursions to extremely elevated magnetic susceptibility.
+A distinct spike reaching almost 4000 $\times$ 10-5 SI, the highest value measured during Expedition 324, is derived from an individual volcanic clast in Section 324-U1349-7R-1 containing abundant groundmass magnetite.
+The upper oxidized portion of the vesicular basalts of Unit IV, lying below the conglomerate, has low magnetic susceptibility (<1000 $\times$ 10-5 SI) and low total NGR counts (<20 cps) similar to sedimentary Unit II and Subunit IIIb, but is distinguishable by higher GRA density (>2.0 g/cm).
+Discrete sample measurements confirm higher bulk density (>2.5 g/cm), lower porosity (<10%), and higher P-wave velocities (4.0-6.0 km/s) compared to the sedimentary units.
+Core 324-U1349-11R in Unit IV marks the end of the oxidized zone and shows an increase in magnetic susceptibility, averaging $\sim 1000 \times 10^{-5}$ SI, with excursions to values >2000 $\times$ 10-5 SI.
 The increase in magnetic susceptibility is not accompanied by any significant difference in GRA density, porosity, or P-wave velocity compared to the oxidized material above.
-Thermal conductivity measurements throughout Unit IV, irrespective of relative oxidation, yielded some of the highest values recorded during Expedition 324 and averaged 1.799 W/(m·K) ± 0.357 (2 σ ; n = 22).
+Thermal conductivity measurements throughout Unit IV, irrespective of relative oxidation, yielded some of the highest values recorded during Expedition 324 and averaged 1.799 W/(m·K) $\pm$ 0.357 (2 $\sigma$ ; N = 22).